Things to Consider When Interacting with People with Disabilities

 Don’t Focus on the Disability

 People with a disability are very much aware of their situation and they don’t need anyone actively reminding them of it.
 Although asking about their situation is acceptable on your first encounter, don’t drag the conversation further in the relationship.
-The nature of someone’s disability or the disability itself shouldn’t be your primary focus; rather, focus on acting naturally around the disabled, treat them equally, just as you would anyone else.
-When you meet, i.e. start hanging out with a person with a disability, act as if just another new person entered into your life.
+The nature of someone’s disability or the disability itself shouldn’t be your primary focus; rather, focus on acting naturally around the disabled, treat them as an equal, just as you would anyone else.

 Understand the Bigger Picture